khaledalyawad/angular-dreamfactory/README.md

       // Call DreamFactory database service with request obj
       // As long as we don't specify callback/error functions
-      // angular-dreamfactory will return promises
+      // angular-dreamfactory will return promises which we are passing
+      // back as the result of the call to MyService.getRecords() in the controller

       return DreamFactory.api.db.getRecords(request);